pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 #### Accessories not responding / behaving unusual - Upgrade from `0.65.x`

-To fix this, you need to unpair the `Home Assistant Bridge`, delete the `.homekit.state` file ([guide](#deleting-the-homekitstate-file)) and pair it again.
+To fix this, you need to unpair the `Open Peer Power Bridge`, delete the `.homekit.state` file ([guide](#deleting-the-homekitstate-file)) and pair it again.
 This should only be an issue if you're upgrading from `0.65.x` or below.

 #### The linked battery sensor isn't recognized